paulavazq/paulavazq/README.md

 # 👋 Hi, I'm Maria Paula Vazquez Pianzola

 Welcome to my GitHub!
-I’m a molecular and cellular biologist turned data scientist, passionate about data-driven research, machine learning, and scientific discovery.
-With 20+ years of experience in academic research and recent training in applied data science, I combine deep domain knowledge with modern analytical tools to solve complex biological and biomedical problems.
-However I'm passionate about big-data driven solutions in other non biology domains.
+I’m a molecular and cellular biologist turned data scientist, with 20+ years in academic research and fresh expertise in applied data science and machine learning.
+I combine deep scientific knowledge with modern analytical tools to tackle complex problems—especially in biology and biomedicine—but my passion extends beyond the lab.
+I'm driven by the power of big data to deliver insights and impact across domains.

 [📄 View My CV and full publications list](https://paulavazq.github.io/CV/)